UT Southwestern Medical Center Vaccinations

-Starting the week of January 11, Texans who are eligible to receive a COVID-19 vaccine under Phase 1A or 1B can now register for a vaccine at a designated hub location, regardless of the county they reside in.
+Beginning March 29, all Texans 16 and older can register for a vaccine at a designated hub location, regardless of the county they reside in.

 The 28 large-scale hub locations will provide thousands of doses each day in highly-populated areas throughout the state.
 There will also be more than 200 smaller locations in more rural parts of the state that will be given vaccine doses to reach those areas.